-Around 2006-2008 I was a young, enthusiastic, gloriously naive graduate spending my time travelling, studying and making creative projects in technology and media.
+Around 2006-2008 I was a young, enthusiastic, gloriously naive graduate spending my time travelling, studying, and making creative projects in technology and media.
 This blog mostly documents some of that heady period.
-Then I got jobs and signed non-disclosure agreements and this blog dried up.
+Then I ran out of money, got jobs, signed non-disclosure agreements, and this blog dried up.
 One day I may post again…

 I have a masters degree (MSc) in making computers user friendly.
 This is a slightly embarrassing video I made demonstrating my masters degree project.